dkam/paapi/README.md

 ### Configuration

-The library can be initialised with a Rails initializer such as
+The library can be configured with an initializer.
+For Rails, create the file `config/initializers/paapi.rb`

 ```ruby
 Paapi.configure do |config|